|

 smelled like Ajax cleaner.
 I thought I was gonna lose my dinner.

-After lunch, Joe and I went out in the barn to feed the cows.
+in the barn to feed the cows.
 He

 had some mighty peculiar cows out there; there's a couple of guernseys and